annayqho/TheCannon/docs/source/getting_started.rst

 If you want to use *The Cannon*, there are two options.
-A working version of the code is open source and `available on github`_.
+A version of the code is
+open source and `available on github`_.
 However, this is less reliable than the public release version, and will not necessarily be compatible with the tutorials